 The quirky brick building at 39 Stanhope Street was originally constructed as a stable, but its evolution in use illustrates the changing dynamic of its vibrant neighborhood.
 Stanhope Street is a narrow street between Berkeley and Clarendon streets in the Back Bay that was laid out in the 1860s when the marshy area was filled for development.
 As more residences were built in the Back Bay, stables were necessary to house the common means of transportation- horse and carriage.
 The keystone over the entrance bears a “P” in reference to Jacob Pfaff, the first owner of that stable.
 By the 1920s and early 1930s, as transportation technologies advanced, the stables were converted to auto repair shops or warehouses.
 In 1938 a restaurant opened in the space, which has been a series of different restaurants since then.

 Though this series of low-rise, brick buildings are not the type of high-style buildings typically considered historic, they are important vestiges of daily life over generations in this part of the Back Bay.
-With development threatening nearly every corner of the city, Boston is losing the vernacular and quirky little hidden spots that are essential to the city's charm and unique character.
-We feel that a balance of new and old, big and small creates the most vibrant and pedestrian-friendly parts of the city where people want to be and we have therefore urged the owner of 39 Stanhope Street to reconsider outright demolition of the building.
+With development threatening nearly every corner of the city, Boston is losing the vernacular and quirky little hidden spots that are essential to the city’s charm and unique character.
+We feel that a balance of new and old, big and small creates the most vibrant and pedestrian-friendly parts of the city where people want to be and we have therefore urged the owner of 39 Stanhope Street to include preservation of the facade in development plans for the site.
 We fear the loss of this section of the block would set a precedent for demolition of the rest of the streetscape which would be a meaningful loss of character and sense of place for this neighborhood.
-It may be possible to find a solution that preserves certain elements of the building while accommodating the owner's vision for a new hotel.
-In this instance we do not feel the proposed height is of concern given the many tall buildings that surround it, but we would prefer a solution that retains the existing building's unique facade.
+In this instance we do not feel the proposed height, which is within zoning, is of concern given the many tall buildings that surround it.
 We hope to collaborate with the community, the City, and the owner towards that end.

 Find project documents at the BPDA website.